Investigations

 Test

-Barium meal has a place in evaluating mucosal lesions or obstruction.
+Barium meal studies may be useful for identifying mucosal lesions or mechanical obstruction.

 Result